 We’re a small school with a big heart.

 We believe an inclusive learning environment is essential to inspire children to grow into compassionate and empathetic global citizens.
 Our school values diversity and welcomes students from all backgrounds.
 We guide students to be critical thinkers, problem solvers, and creative expressionists; fostering a love of learning and preparing them academically, socially, and emotionally to become leaders of positive change in the world.

 - Where do Episcopal Day students attend high school?

 - How do students get to school?

-- Is there a before and after-school childcare program?
+- Is there child care offered before and after school?

 - How many teachers per grade level?

-- Does my child/ family need to be Episcopalian to attend Episcopal Day?
+- Does my family need to be Episcopalian to attend Episcopal Day?